mm-zacharydavison/claudx/README.md

 - Command arguments and working directory are stored for analysis.
 - No file contents or sensitive data is logged.
-- Metrics are stored locally in SQLite database (unless you configure a DataDog destination).
+- Metrics are stored locally in SQLite database (unless you configure a DataDog dataStore).
 - Your system environment is never modified.

 ## Installation